aistats/aistats2021/README.md

 8. Update the original main repository at [https://github.com/aistats/aistats.github.io](https://github.com/aistats/aistats.github.io) for the current conference.
 This will be used to host the current AISTATS.

+9. Add the team `aistatsXXXX` to the admin rights for the repo `aistatsXXXX`

 ## More information

 * See